turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 }
 ```

 Each message will be rendered by the Message component.
 This component will have the timestamp , senders' name and the message.
-Create a `Message.jsx` and paste the following javascript code:
+Create a new file called `Message.jsx` and paste the following javascript code :

 ```javascript
 import React from "react";